developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxUSBManager/index.md

 ## What's Next
-Now that you have learned how to Manage USB configurations using USB Manager on your Symbol devices through applications, let us try to understand and implement some of the other new Mx features introduced in V 3.0.
-So in the next tutorial, we will concentrate on the "XML Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to Manage USB configurations using USB Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+So in the next tutorial, we will concentrate on the "XML Manager" MX feature and try to explore this feature by creating a tutorial.